shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 I respect and exercise the same set of values in my personal relationships as well.

 **Footnote 1:** The intended purpose of fast-tracking this process has failed on the two occasions I've used it :-) Expected, but only kinda.

+**Footnote 2:** I'm lucky to have found a partner whom I strongly resonate with on most points I mention above.
+This document, hence, will now serve an archival purpose.